maiertech/website/src/routes/posts/how-to-make-sveltekit-hmr-work-with-gitpod/index.md

 Every Gitpod workspace sets
-[default environment variable `GITPOD_WORKSPACE_URL`](https://www.gitpod.io/docs/environment-variables#default-environment-variables), which contains the workspace URL.
+[default environment variable `GITPOD_WORKSPACE_URL`](https://www.gitpod.io/docs/environment-variables#default-environment-variables), which contains the unique workspace URL.

 A development server is not exposed automatically.
 You need to tell the workspace which internal port it should expose.
 If, e.g., your development